Stefan Crnojević: Early life and family

-Stefan was born as the third son of Đurađ Đurašević Crnojević, and the daughter of Albanian nobleman Koja Zaharia of the Zaharia family.
+Stefan was born as the third son of Đurađ Đurašević Crnojević, and his mother Busha Zaharia was the daughter of Albanian nobleman Koja Zaharia of the Zaharia family.
 Stefan had three brothers: Đurašin Đurašević, Gojčin Crnojević and a brother with an unknown name and historical role.
 The earliest documents which mentions him is from 1426.
 Stefan was nicknamed "Stefanica".

-Stefan had three sons, Ivan, Andrija, nicknamed as the brave Albanian and Božidar, who in other sources is mentioned as his brother.Historians from Ragusa always mentioned the lands of Balšić and Crnojević family as Zeta and considered it as part of Serbia to distinguish it from other areas.
+Stefan had three sons, Ivan, Andrija and Božidar, who in other sources is mentioned as his brother.
+Historians from Ragusa always mentioned the lands of Balšić and Crnojević family as Zeta and considered it as part of Serbia to distinguish it from other areas.

 Reign

 Vassalage

 At adulthood, Stefan became one of the many noblemen who governed parts of Zeta within the Serbian Despotate, but did not agree with the other Crnojević members and pursued his goals on his own, outside the mainstream of the family.
 With the temporary Ottoman capture of the Serbian Despotate's main continental territories in 1441, Despot Đurađ Branković came from Ragusa to Zeta to organize resistance and restore his control over the occupied parts.
 His attempt failed and resulted with the blinding of the despot's two captured sons in retaliation.
 With his departure back to Hungary, Stefan aligned himself with the Bosnian duke, Stefan Vukčić Kosača.
 At the end of September 1441 Kosača captured the territory of upper Zeta on the left bank of Morača.
 Stefan Crnojević, who represented the whole Crnojević family, joined him in this campaign and was awarded by Kosača with control over five villages.
 He kept two of them (Goričane and Kruse) under his control and gave the other three to his brothers.

-Stefan married Maria Kastrioti, also called Mamica, the oldest daughter of the Lord of Mat Gjon Kastrioti.
-This family link became really important when in November 1443 Gjon's son and Maria's brother, Gjergj Kastrioti Skanderbeg rebelled in Albania against his Ottoman sovereign.
+Stefan married the Albanian princess Mara Kastrioti, the oldest daughter of the Lord of Mat Gjon Kastrioti.
+This family link became really important when in November 1443 Gjon's son and Mara's brother, Gjergj Kastrioti Skanderbeg rebelled in Albania against his Ottoman sovereign.
 According to Vasilije Petrović-Njegoš Stefan sent soldiers under the command of Božidar to help Skanderbeg in his fight against Ottomans, but Lekë Dukagjini and members of Zaharia family ambushed and killed them.

 In 1444 Stefan Crnojević found strong new protectors in the Venetian Republic.
 In Venetian-held Lezhë on 2 March 1444 Stefan and his sons forged an alliance (League of Lezhë) with several noblemen from Albania, including Skanderbeg.
 With the restoration of the Serbian Despotate after the Crusade, Stefan gave his loyalty to Despot Đurađ Branković in 1448.
 Together with Branković and Skanderbeg he attacked Venetian held Bar and Ulcinj.
 Venetians were reluctant to fight against Serbian Despotate and had intention to estrange Branković and Skanderbeg.
 In July 1448 Jakov Dolfin, the governor of Bar, was victorious in the battle against Altoman's forces whose part was commanded by Stefan.